-1. I keep getting a schema error every time I try to transfer a file.
+1. I keep getting a schema error every time I try to upload a file.
 What should I do?

-Web EFT’s schema checking stops after it finds the first formatting error.
+Web EFT's file validation stops after the first formatting error is identified.
 If you are sending a large file, several attempts may be necessary.
-If you are having trouble, you may want to consider using an XML editing software tool to validate the XML files against the "U4, U5, NRF" or "BR" schemas located on the FSG Web site before initiating file transfers.
-It may also be advisable to start out with one form at a time, adding more forms as you go.
+If you are having trouble, you may want to consider using an XML editing software tool to validate the XML files against the form filing schemas before initiating your upload.
+It may also be advisable to start out with one form filing at a time, adding more forms to your batch as you go.

 2. On a U4 Amendment, why am I getting a completeness check error that is not related to the information that I am trying to amend?